 I was given the new Google Home device and it’s entertaining for my daughters to ask it to make funny sounds, play silly games, set timers, and even ask it for help on their homework.
 For me, it’s a great way to start my day by asking it to tell me the news or play music throughout the house.

 The flip side of that techno-circus is the trap of finding yourselves engaging with screens and those tech toys for hours on end and missing out on more analog-like experiences.
 Just like at home, there are so many great reasons for integrating technology into our schools and classrooms but we’re wise to keep our focus by asking whether we’re just playing with the edtech toys in our classrooms or truly using those edtech tools to leverage and grow student thinking and learning.

 When Should You Integrate Technology?

 Perhaps the best answer to this question might be, whenever it helps.
 That might seem ridiculously simplistic but consider the alternative…when it doesn’t help.
 The complexity of integrating technology begs us to identify the positives and negatives, weigh those, and be sure we’re focused on what’s best for students.
 With that in mind, here are 15 questions to help you think about your technology integration.

 1. Will this help all students think and learn more deeply?

-Not only should the technology tool you’re considering help student think and learn more deeply but does it also help you differentiate instruction to help each and every student access that thinking and learning, not just some?
+Not only should the technology tool you’re considering help students think and learn more deeply, but it should also help you differentiate instruction to help each and every student access that thinking and learning rather than just some students.
+Does yours?
 How might your use of technology leverage the 6 Elements of DI?